-Various marine IBAs have also been proposed in South African and Namibian territorial waters, with a candidate trans-boundary marine IBA suggested off the Orange River mouth and a further candidate marine IBA suggested in international waters west of the Cape Peninsula (Figure 92).
-There is no overlap of the Reconnaissance Permit Area with any of these Marine IBAs.
+There are numerous coastal Important Bird Areas (IBAs) in the general project area.
+These are all located well inshore of the Survey area and should in no way be directly affected by the proposed seismic surveys.
+Various marine IBAs have also been proposed in South African and Namibian territorial waters, with a candidate transboundary marine IBA suggested off the Orange River mouth and a further candidate marine IBA suggested in international waters west of the Cape Peninsula (Figure 63).
+There is no overlap of the Survey area with any of these Marine IBAs.